 A whole week later and about half of the remaining rust had been removed, leaving very little.
 There was nothing in the instructions that suggested the tank had to be 100% free of rust.
 The solution was also no longer changing colour, so I guessed that’s as much reaction and rust removal as was possible.

 With as much rust removed as I felt possible, the tank was drained, washed and flushed as per the instructions.
 Then a long period of drying took place.
 I tried just leaving the tank out in the sun, but the rain stopped play.
 Airing in the garage was having no impact, so in the end, I left a hot air gun in the filler neck, on low power, for a few hours.

 Fully dried, I set about preparing for the big pour.
 Now, I’m not suggesting I’m a massive mess maker, but I took no chances with this one.
-Masking take lined the filler neck, then some PTFE on the cleaned tank threads.
+Masking tape lined the filler neck, then some PTFE on the cleaned tank threads.
 I found the tank hadn’t seen much prep before being sprayed.
 The threads were absolutely full of paint, swiftly removed with a mix of needle file, sharp knife and wire wool.

 Similarly, the fuel cap needs protection from the lining mixture.
 The chain was wrapped with duct tape to stop it from flopping around.
-The fibre seal was removed from the cap, and the pressure release hole checked for airtightness.
+The fibre seal was removed from the cap, and I checked the pressure release hole for airtightness.
 The whole fuel cap assembly was then wrapped in clingfilm.
 It seemed like a lot of preparation at the time, but I found out pretty quickly that it was well worth it.